xzzulz/microbi/readme.md

 ### Overriding the default mime type for api ops

-To specify a different mime type than the default one for an api op, set a property of name request method, a colon, and the word mime.
+To specify a different mime type than the default one for an api op, set a property with a name composed of: the request method, a colon, and the word mime.
 Set it to the extension name of the mime type:
+For example:
 ```javascript
      api.stuff.items.["POST:mime"] = "html"
 ```